juanshishido/python-setup/README.md

-# python-setup
+# Python Setup
-My Python Environment
+This is a repository for scripts for my Python environment.